Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Mining Pools

-Proof of Work authority sets have no finite bound.<br>
+Proof of Work authority sets have no finite bound.<br/>
 But people like to organize.

 \[Collaborating | Colluding\] authority sets creates risk.